schmaustech/hypershift-blog/README.md

 EOF
 ~~~

-With the infrastructure environment created proceed to create the custom resource:
+With the infrastructure environment yaml created proceed to create the custom resource:

 ~~~bash
 $ oc create -f ~/$INFRAENV.yaml